jessejoe/streaming_album_playlist_maker/README.md

-# Spotify Album Playlist Maker
+# Streaming Album Playlist Maker

-This is a script to take a file containing a list of album names, and creates a Spotify playlist of them.
+This is a script to take a file containing a list of album names, and creates a playlist of them on music streaming services (i.e. Spotify).

 I often find "best of" lists that I want to create a playlist of, or I want to make a playlist of an artist's studio discography.
 It's tedious searching and adding album after album, so this automates it for you.
 I couldn't find something like this out there already.

+## Spotify

+Currently only Spotify is supported, but the tool is written to be easily expandable for other services (feel free to contribute!).

 ## Authentication